KhartesViewer/khartes/README.md

 More often, you want to move a node instead of deleting it.
 This is likewise easy to do, assuming you are in "normal mode".
 Again, move the cursor to the node you are interested in moving; the node will turn cyan.
-(Notice that in any data slice (or the fragment view) where the node is visible, the node will be drawn in cyan; this is sometimes a handy way of keeping track of which node is which in the different views).
+(Notice that the node will be drawn in cyan wherever it is visible;
+this is often a handy way of keeping track of which node is which in the different views).

-Once the node is cyan, there are a couple of ways to move it.
+Once the node has turned cyan, there are a couple of ways to move it.

 If you are
 working in a data slice, you can now press the left mouse button, hold it down, and drag the node to where you want it.
-But be aware that you cannot use the mouse to drag nodes in the fragment view (this is to prevent accidents).
+Be aware that you cannot use the mouse to drag nodes in the fragment view (this is to prevent accidents).

 If you need more precision, you can use the arrow keys (or `a`, `s`, `w`, and `d`) to move the node to where you want it.
+This works in all views, including the Fragment View.

 If you are working in the Fragment View, you can also use the page-up and page-down keys to move the node.
 These keys will move the node perpendicular to the plane of